 As Sandra In Spain, some pretty exciting events have come my way.
 However, the prize for the Best Thing So Far has to go to the invitation I received to the UK premiere of The Cucaracha Club.
 That’s the independent spy thriller filmed entirely on location in Torrevieja, if you don’t know.
 Lots of my friends were involved in the making of it, but that’s not why I’m promoting it – it’s a quality product that all the family can enjoy, and it really showcases the area where we live and the talent we can draw on.

-Of course, now I had a major event to go to, I needed a new dress.
+Of course, now I had a major event to go to, I needed a new Statement Dress.
 Although I have about 247 dresses already – according to Tony, anyway – there was nothing that jumped out of the wardrobe and said ‘Wear me to the premiere.’
 Nothing had that ‘Wow’ factor.
 As there was a distinct lack of sympathy from Tony, I turned to Billie Anthony Gaddess, the screenwriter, executive producer and male lead in the film.
 After all, the premiere was on his home turf, at the Darlington Arts Festival, so he’d be sure to help.
 Or maybe not.
 This is a mere man, talking about dresses.
 I wasn’t enthused or encouraged by his response, which went something like this: ‘Howay man, bonny lass, divvin’ git up a height.
 You’ll lyeuk canny in owt, an’ it isn’t a posh dee.’

 For the benefit of those who haven’t been binge watching Auf Weidersehne Pet and Byker Grove in order to get fluent in the Geordie lingo, what Billie actually said was ‘It’s okay, lovely lady, don’t upset yourself.
 You’ll look nice in anything, and it isn’t a posh do.’